2021 NBA playoffs: (1) Philadelphia 76ers vs. (5) Atlanta Hawks

-The Climax of the game came with 12 seconds left, after a blocking foul by Danilo Gallinari, which sent Joel Embiid To the line, he would miss both free throws and Atlanta then had possession of the ball.
-Later on, Trae Young would seal it with 2 clutch free throws, Seth Curry then made a meaningless basket to make the final score 109–106 in favor the Hawks, who were now one game away from their first conference finals birth since 2015.
+With 12 seconds left, a blocking foul by Danilo Gallinari sent Joel Embiid to the line with the Hawks leading by 3.
+He missed both free throws and Atlanta then had possession of the ball.
+Trae Young sealed it with 2 clutch free throws, and Seth Curry then made a meaningless basket to make the final score 109–106 in favor the Hawks, who were now one game away from their first conference finals berth since 2015.
 Once the final buzzer sounded, the 76ers' faithful booed their entire team off the floor due to the collapse.

-Trae Young led the Hawks' Comeback victory with 39 points & 7 assists.
+Trae Young led the Hawks' comeback victory with 39 points and 7 assists.